Nicks182/MFD_Thingy/README.md

 Use cases?
 I made this to use in Star Citizen which is the only Sim style game that I play currently.
 However, since this app simulates mouse and keyboard inputs, you can make all sorts of screens.
 You can have a screen for Kodi, youtube, or any app that is usable with shortcut keys.

+How can you get it?
+Download the zip int he Build folder.
+It's a self contained build, thus the size, so you should not have to install things like dotnet framework.

 [![Youtube Demo](https://img.youtube.com/vi/yC3m9ijjm_Q/hqdefault.jpg)](https://www.youtube.com/watch?v=yC3m9ijjm_Q)